psilin/CarND-Vehicle-Detection/writeup_template.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I ended up using 9 raws of sliding windows.
 I took into consideration a notion of perspective and searched for faraway cars with smaller windows near the top of part of image that contains road.
 Then I used larger windows to search for closer cars.
 Here is the bunch of images describing all raws of windows that I used.
+Images were made with help of `visualize_windows()` function in `test_utils.oy` file.
 Under each image corresponding parameters `ystrat`, `ystop` and `scale` of raw of windows are situated.

 ![alt text][image13]